gupta-v/Eva/README.md

 - **Entertainment**: Eva enhances the entertainment experience by playing music on command, providing quick access to favorite tunes.
 - **Information Retrieval**: With the ability to perform web searches, Eva serves as a valuable tool for retrieving information efficiently.
 - **AI Interaction**: The integration with the Gemini API enables users to engage in meaningful conversations with Eva, leveraging advanced AI capabilities.
-- **Customization**: Users can customize Eva by adding new websites to the list of predefined sites, tailoring the assistant to their specific preferences and requirements.
+- **Customization**: Users can customize Eva by adding new websites to the list or modifying the paths for their installed applications.

 ## Software And Tools Requirements